In this article I am discussing the tidal power plant working, types, advantages and disadvantages. You will find it informative and exciting.

-The function of the dam is to create an obstacle between sea and the basin.
+The function of the dam is to create an obstacle between the sea and the basin.
 The sluiceways are used to either fill the basin during high tide or empty the basin during the low tide.

 Single Basin Tidal Power Plant Working

-In single basin tidal power plant, the powerhouse is located at the mouth of the basin.
-The hydraulic turbine in powerhouse only operates during the discharge of water from the basin during low tide.
+In a single basin tidal power plant, the powerhouse is located at the mouth of the basin.
+The hydraulic turbine in the powerhouse only operates during the discharge of water from the basin during low tide.
 The basin is filled again during the high tide.
 Intermittent operation is the main disadvantage of this system.

 Double Basin Tidal Power Plant Working

-Advantages Disadvantages of Tidal Power Plant
+Advantages of Tidal Power Plant

-- It is pollution free.
+- It is pollution-free.

 - Energy is freely available.

-- Power is ensured around the year.
+- Power available around the year.